 BK: I didn’t know any refugee centers.
 I didn’t know about the Kindertransport Asylum.

 [Bob then continued to explain how he travelled to the UK]

 BK: So I went from Milan to the Brenner Pass where the Italians whipped me off the train and said my papers weren’t in order and they kept me for another twenty-four hours.
 I stress that because that twenty four hour delay meant that there was no one in London waiting for me.
 So there I was, fifteen years old, skint, hungry, lonely, terrified and no English.
 Not one word.
 Not a word and some refugee organization picked me up and took me overnight to some pretty grotty shelter.
 But the next morning, this limousine turned up.

-INT: So you were living with Mr. and Mrs. Ryegate and did you arrange this errand job with the German Jewish Aid Committee?
+INT: So you were living with Mr. and Mrs. Reigate and did you arrange this errand job with the German Jewish Aid Committee?

 INT: In Woburn House.

-Bk: That was almost the same thing that I’d done in Milan and Mrs. Ryegate helped me to meet these people at Woburn House.
+Bk: That was almost the same thing that I’d done in Milan and Mrs. Reigate helped me to meet these people at Woburn House.